kamuju25/opentelemetry-microservices-k8s/08-deploying-project-to-kubernetes/01-steps-to-deploy-opentelmanifests-on-EKS/01-steps-to-deploy-opentelmanifests-on-EKS.md

 ## Disadvantages of LoadBalancer service type

-  1. Not declarative
-     - You cannot configure HTTPS, certificates, routing, or health checks in YAML, changes must be done manually in the cloud console.
+  1. Not declarative --> You cannot configure HTTPS, certificates, routing, or health checks in YAML, changes must be done manually in the cloud console.

-  2. Not cost-effective
-    - Each service creates a separate load balancer.
+  2. Not cost-effective -->Each service creates a separate load balancer.
       Multiple services = multiple expensive load balancers.

   3. Lack of flexibility
      - Tied to cloud provider load balancer (e.g., AWS ALB).